jessehansen/magicbus/README.md

 ## Binder

 Link a publishing route to a consuming route by binding an exchange to a queue.
-Typically useful in configuration apps and integration tests.
+Typically useful in configuration apps, integration tests, and application self-messaging.

 ### createBinder(connectionInfo, configurator)